agnesoft/adev/projects/astl/readme.md

 ## Overview

-The `astl` module is the convenience wrapper around all legacy C++ Standard Template Library (STL) headers.
+The `astl` module is a convenience wrapper around all legacy C++ Standard Template Library (STL) headers.
 It effectively turns STL into a single module to be imported.
 By doing this it avoids the hassle of converting individual headers into header units.
 It also avoids clashes of multiply defined symbols that arise when using individual header units from STL.

 ## Prerequisites